 In the Great Fast, we begin a journey in which we strive, in spite of all of our human frailties and failings, to become all that God wants for each of us, earned through his sacrificial love.
 The Great Fast is a challenge for us to expand our efforts growing in our walk with God and in harmony with each other.
 This is a time for applying deliberate effort, exercising discipline, and making sacrifices.
 The means is through prayer, fasting, and almsgiving.
 These require action and selective use of our time.
 The church guides our path by setting minimum rules for abstinence and fasting as Lent begins.
 We are given opportunities for confession (Sacrament of Reconciliation) and prayer in Lenten services (Presanctified Liturgy & Lenten Vesper Services).

-The beginning of the Great Fast for the Byzantine Church differs from other churches in a few ways but the purpose and intent is similar.
+The beginning of the Great Fast for the Byzantine Church differs from other churches in a few ways but the meaning and intent are similar.
 There isn’t an Ash Wednesday or even ashes, but instead, the Great Fast begins quietly without notice on a Monday, two days before the more well-known Ash Wednesday the same week.
 The first day of Lent (and Good Friday) is one of strict fast in which meat, eggs, dairy products are not allowed.
 Byzantine Catholics are required to abstain from meat on both Wednesdays and Fridays.
 Faithful are encouraged to expand fasting throughout Lent if possible, though not mandatory.

 The final week before Easter is known as Great and Holy Week.
 It is considered a separate time apart from the previous six weeks of Lent.
 During Great and Holy Week there is an elevated intensity each day with a different focus.
 Great and Holy Week is an extraordinary week in Eastern churches because it brings our Christian faith to a climax.
 We are given this time to make changes in our lives so we can fully celebrate our joy and fullness in our Risen Lord and Savior, Jesus Christ.